-Water-soluble plant pigments, which are found in almost all higher plants and give the flowers and fruits the red, purple, blue or blue-black color.
-They belong to the group of phenols (Polyphenols), as well as the large over 6,500 species of dye group flavonoids, The name derives from the Greek terms anthos (flower, flower) and kyáneos (dark blue).
-Anthocyanins are the glycosides (Sugar compounds) of the sugar-free anthocyanidins, the actual dye components.
-The attached sugar molecules (glycones) cause the water solubility of the color pigments.
-There are about 250 different anthocyanins known.
-In wine, it is mainly the glycosides of cyanidin, Delphinidin, malvidine. peonidin and petunidin.
+Water-soluble plant dyes that are found in almost all higher plants and give the flowers and fruits the red, violet, blue or blue-black color.
+They belong to the group of phenols (Polyphenols), as well as the large group of dyes of over 6,500 species flavonoids, The name comes from the Greek terms anthos (blossom, flower) and kyáneos (dark blue).
+Anthocyanins are the ones glycosides (Sugar compounds) of the sugar-free anthocyanidins, the actual dye components.
+The attached sugar molecules (Glycone) cause the color pigments to be water-soluble.
+About 250 different anthocyanins are known.
+In the wine it is mainly the glycosides of cyanidin Delphinidine malvidine. peonidin and petunidine.

-The colors of anthocyanins are strong of PH value dependent.
-In the acidic environment the red color prevails, in the basic one are mainly blue and violet tones.
-Anthocyanins are light- and temperature-sensitive and prone to higher pH levels - below 3 they are the most stable.
-At pHs between 6 and 7 they are flavenols and are more blue, between 7 and 8 purple.
-From pH values above 8, the molecule is converted to a yellow chalcone.
-The anthocyanins of the grape form during the veraison in which the green grapes turn dark.
-The dyes are formed in most varieties only in the berry skin.
-Only with the Teinturiers (Dyeing grapes) is also part of the then dark pulp.
+The colors of anthocyanins are strong from PH value dependent.
+In the acidic environment, the red color predominates, in the basic there are mainly blue and violet tones.
+Anthocyanins are sensitive to light and temperature and are susceptible to higher pH values - below 3 they are the most stable.
+At pH values between 6 and 7 they are present as flavenols and are rather blue, between 7 and 8 purple.
+From pH values above 8, the molecule is converted to a yellow chalcon.
+The anthocyanins of the grape form during the veraison, where the green grapes turn dark.
+In most varieties, the dyes are formed exclusively in the berry skin.
+Only with the Teinturiers (Dye grapes) is also a part of the dark flesh.

-The colour of red wine is different depending on the proportions of available anthocyanins.
-Cyanidin and delphinidin give a color that goes into the blue area.
-That in blue grapes with more than 40% most commonly represented malvidin-3-glucoside causes deep red shades, which is why the red wines pressed from blue grapes ultimately appear predominantly red.
-However, the proportions of individual anthocyanins in the berries are specific to the variety.
+The colour of red wine differs depending on the proportions of anthocyanins present.
+Cyanidin and Delphinidin give a blue color.
+That in blue grapes Malvidin-3-glucoside, the most commonly represented with over 40%, causes deep red tones, which is why the red wines made from blue grapes ultimately appear predominantly red.
+However, the proportions of individual anthocyanins in the berries are specific to the grape variety.
 The smaller the berries, the more intense the coloring.
-This is because many small berries, often with a thick shell, have more pigmented shell surface overall than fewer but larger berries.
-The color intensity is also from the PH value depending on the wine.
-A very acidic wine with a very low pH is intensely bright red, while a slightly acidic wine with a slightly higher pH has a darker color from purple to bluish.
-This phenomenon is evident in many plants, such as roses and other flowers whose flower color is determined by the acidity of the soil.
+This is because many small berries with often thick skins have a more pigmented skin surface than fewer, but larger berries.
+The color intensity is also from PH value dependent on the wine.
+An acidic wine with a very low pH is intensely bright red, an acid weak wine with a slightly higher pH has a darker color from purple to bluish.
+This phenomenon is evident in many plants, such as roses and also other flowers, the color of which is determined by the acidity of the soil.

 oxidant have a decolorizing effect on anthocyanins.
-That's why too much sulfur dioxide cause a fading of the red color in the wine.
-Some anthocyanins are converted by metabolic processes in the grape into proanthocyanidins (tannin derivatives).
-In the bottle aging respectively. aging Anthocyanins also react with the tannins and are considered deep red depot (Sediment) precipitated.
-This thus causes the change and fading of the wine color during the aging process.
-The proportion of red decreases while it increases proportion of yellow relative.
-The red wine turns brownish and becomes lighter.
-Since each grape has a specific anthocyanin pattern, the dye profile can be used in part for grape identification.
-This is done by means of chromatography and spectrometry of grapes or wine.
+That's why too much sulfur dioxide cause the red color to fade in the wine.
+Some anthocyanins are converted into proanthocyanidins (tannin derivatives) by metabolic processes in the grape.
+In the bottle aging respectively. aging In a wine, anthocyanins also react with the tannins and are considered deep red depot (Sediment) failed.
+This causes the wine color to change and fade during the aging process.
+The red component decreases, while the yellow component increases relatively.
+The red wine turns brown and becomes lighter in color.
+Since each grape variety has a specific anthocyanin pattern, the color profile can also be used to identify grape varieties.
+This is done using chromatography and spectrometry of grapes or wine.

-A specific anthocyanin derivative is malvidin-3,5-diglucoside, which is found mainly in the American wild grape Vitis labrusca is included.
-However, the term "hybrid dye" or "direct carrier dye" is misleading because non-crossed and / or unrefined Labrusca vines also possess the dye.
+A specific anthocyanin derivative is malvidin-3,5-diglucoside, which is found primarily in wild American vines Vitis labrusca is included.
+The term "hybrid dye" or "direct carrier dye" is misleading, however, because unbredged and / or unrefined Labrusca vines also contain the dye.
 It gives the wine a typical orange-red color.
 In the varieties of the European species Vitis vinifera this substance is undetectable.
-Although it has no negative influence on the taste and is also harmless to health, but proves with its occurrence that the grapes in question contain American genes or a wine contains portions of a wine pressed from such grapes.
-Within the EU may hybrids without shares in European genes are not used for wine production (see below Quality wine-grape varieties ).
+Although it has no negative influence on the taste and is also harmless to health, it proves with its appearance that the grapes in question contain American genes or that a wine contains parts of a wine made from such grapes.
+May within the EU hybrids not used for wine production without shares in European genes (see under Quality wine-grape varieties ).

-The INAO (Institut National des Appellations d'Origine) has a special chromatographic Method (HPLC) for the detection of malvidin-3,5-diglucoside with a maximum limit of 15 mg / l.
-However, the aim is to reduce it to a maximum of 2 mg / l for quality wines, but so far no agreement has been reached within the EU member states.
-In the new breed of fungus resistant varieties are resistant American vines used and thus also malvidin-3,5-diglucoside genes enters the varieties.
-Among others, these are Cabernet Carol.
+The INAO (Institut National des Appellations d'Origine) has a special one chromatographic Method (HPLC) for the detection of malvidin-3,5-diglucoside with a maximum value of 15 mg / l.
+However, the aim is to reduce the maximum to 2 mg / l for quality wines, but so far no agreement has been reached within the EU member states.
+In the new breed of fungal resistant varieties are resistant American vines have been used and thus Malvidin-3,5-diglucoside genes also come into the varieties.
+These are among others Cabernet Carol.
 Cabernet Cortis.
-Medina (1), monarch. regent and rondo, For the latter two varieties, the limit is considerably exceeded at 200 to 300 mg / l.
-In Austria, since 2009, the quality wine examination for the award of the State test number routinely tested for malvidin-3,5-diglucoside to the limit of 15 mg / l.
+Medina (1), monarch. regent and rondo, In the latter two varieties, the limit value of 200 to 300 mg / l is considerably exceeded.
+In Austria the quality wine test for awarding the State test number routinely tested for malvidin-3,5-diglucoside with a limit of 15 mg / l.
 See a list of all wine ingredients below total extract,